piotr-zysk/LabIntersectionObserver/projects/pz-intersection-observer/README.md

   @Input() intersectionThreshold: number | number[] = 0;  // treshold: If 0, any partial visibility will return true.
 If 1, only 100% of visibility will return true.

   @Input() stopWhenVisible = false;  // emit 'true' event only once (stop observing once the element gets visible)

+  @Input() throttleTime = 0;  // keep the interval between events to be at least X miliseconds
 ```

-When multiple elements are observer with the same set of optional parameters, all of them use the same observer for resource otimization reason.
+When multiple elements are observer with the same set of all optional parameters except 'throttleTime', all of them use the same observer for resource otimization reason.

 ## Service